5232-Talons/Talons-Scouting-Analytics/README.md

 8. Run the Program:
    ./'run'
+      NOTE CSV ONE WILL BE THE BIG CSV, AND CSV 2 is the SCOUTLESS CSV
 9. Select save data to CSV, name file as you so choose.

 10. Copy data from that CSV, and paste it into CompPS